brianaabreu/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 -   [ ] Mention two parts of Express that you learned about this week.
+ Express lets you perform crud easier, cleans up server.js file

 -   [ ] Describe Middleware?
+You can use it in CRUD functions over and over again.
 -   [ ] Describe a Resource?
+data contained in a db

 -   [ ] What can the API return to help clients know if a request was successful?
+-200 request number and a message

 -   [ ] How can we partition our application into sub-applications?
+-We can break up the app using routes in separate files

 ## Minimum Viable Product